Paris Metro Line 3bis: Connections

 The latter connection consists of the original two tracks that were originally intended to connect lines 3 and 7.

-In the direction of lines 3 towards line 7, the tunnel "Voie navette" runs from Pré Saint-Gervais to Porte des Lilas.
+In the direction of lines 3 towards line 7, the tunnel "Voie navette" runs from Pré-Saint-Gervais to Porte des Lilas.
 A shuttle operated along these tracks until it was closed shortly before the start of World War II.

 In the opposite direction, the tunnel "Voie des Fêtes", begins at the station Place des Fêtes, and ends at the station Haxo.
 Haxo was never opened to the public, and its pedestrian accesses were never built.

 These two sets of tracks reunite in Porte des Lilas, and are often used for filming movies.

 Service depots

 The rolling stock of line 3bis is kept along with that of line 3 at the depot at Saint-Fargeau, accessible at Gambetta station.

 Repairs and regular maintenance (e.g. of batteries, electrical wiring, and paint) are carried out at the depot at Choisy, along with the rest of the Paris rail network.
-Opened in 1931, it is situated in the 13th arrondissement, close to the boulevard périphérique and accessible via a branch off line 7.
-The depot is split into two: one part maintains the line 7 (AMT) trains, and the other renovates all métro trains.
+Opened in 1931, it is situated in the 13th arrondissement, close to the Boulevard Périphérique and accessible via a branch off line 7.
+The depot is split into two: one part maintains the line 7 (AMT) trains, and the other renovates all metro trains.
 The depot occupies a total area of about 3.435 ha.
 330 staff were employed at this depot in 2007.

 Operation

 Service

 In 2010, a complete trip along the line took only four minutes.
-As on the principal lines on the métro network, the first departures are at about 5:30 am (5:27 am from Porte des Lilas and 5:32 am from Gambetta); the last departures are at 1:04 am from Porte des Lilas and at 1:11 am from Gambetta, except on Friday and Saturday nights and holidays.
+As on the principal lines on the metro network, the first departures are at about 5:30 am (5:27 am from Porte des Lilas and 5:32 am from Gambetta); the last departures are at 1:04 am from Porte des Lilas and at 1:11 am from Gambetta, except on Friday and Saturday nights and holidays.
 Despite the light traffic on the line, the service interval is short: on average 3 to 5 minutes during the day and 8 to 9 minutes late at night; 6 to 8 minutes on Sunday mornings and about 10 minutes on Friday and Saturday nights (after 1:15 am) and holidays (after 12:30 am).